 Disney has used a few lighting and projection effects to modernize the Dark Ride experience but on the whole, what you are getting is old-school Disney Imagineering.
 The ride slowly moves around the different set pieces to the soundtrack of the film.
 The scenes are colorful and energetic.

 The Story is simply a retelling of the Film and allows you to relive the tale in a different way.
-Do not expect any real dazzling effects of blow you away moments, just a real fun and upbeat presentation of the Little Mermaid story.
+Do not expect any real dazzling effects of blow you away moments, just a really fun and upbeat presentation of the Little Mermaid story.

 Fans of the film will love the ride, but if you are not Little Mermaid fans this may be one to skip.
 It will certainly split opinions with younger audiences and boys may find this altogether too girly.
 Younger Riders may also struggle if they are not familiar with the film.
 Without context, this ride makes little sense really and could leave them baffled!
 However, if you or your kids are fans of the film it will bring a lot of smiles and happiness.

-And Yes you can sing-a-long, in fact it is practically compulsory!
+And Yes you can sing along, in fact, it is practically compulsory!

 Some of the Models, especially Ariel are a bit, erm, stiff.
 Some of her facial features can just appear a little weird and awkward, often actually just because of the shadows.
 Lifelike she isn’t, this is definitely a cartoon rendering.
 While most of the other characters are non-human they all work fantastically, even Ursula works far better than some of the Ariel moments.
 There are certain other effects that are well wide of the mark too, such as the fish fountains!